Target bets on bigger stores

 MINNEAPOLIS — Target is betting that when it comes to your shopping experience, "bigger is better."

-The Minneapolis-based retailer outlined its updated store layout plan on Thursday, which includes opening locations that are more than 20,000 square feet larger than the average Target.
+The Minneapolis-based retailer outlined its updated store layout plan on Thursday, which includes opening some new large-format locations as well as new design features in existing stores.

-Starting next year, Target says it'll start remodeling 200 stores based on the new design plans and will open about 30 new stores with elements of the larger-layout design, though not all stores will necessarily increase in size.
+Starting in 2023, more than half of Target's 200 full-store remodels and about 30 new stores, which will vary in size, will include elements of the updated design.
 Beginning in 2024, all remodels and new locations will "feature the majority of these reimagined store design elements," according to Target.

 So what's new?

-The larger-footprint stores will be about 150,000 square feet and have expanded backroom fulfillment spaces to support online and digital orders.
+The larger-footprint stores will be around 150,000 square feet, about 20,000 square feet larger than the average Target, and have expanded backroom fulfillment spaces to support online and digital orders.

 “Our new store layout is bigger than our previous stores, and that extra space and optimized layout ensures our team can offer the very best of Target to our guests, whether they’re shopping online or in our stores,” John Conlin, senior vice president of Target Properties said in a statement.